 Phases one & two

-A total of 91 plots were released in the first two phases and, of those, 80 have been sold.
+A total of 91 plots were released in the first two phases and, of those, in excess of 80 have been sold.
 The estate is around 100 hectares in size with a perimeter of 4.8km.

-A third phase, which will have a total of 19 plots, is in the planning stage.
-These will only be released after the environmental impact assessment (EIA) has been concluded.
+Third and fourth phases, which will have a total of 19 plots, are in the planning stage.
+These will only be released after site preparations have been concluded.

 Plot & plan

 The plots, which average 1 000 square metres, are primarily sold on a plot and plan basis, allowing you to choose your own style to blend in with the surroundings.

 The estate does not have any predefined conditions in the style of houses, but there is a common thread to ensure one house is not completely divorced in design from another.
 Plans are submitted to a Design Review Committee, comprising a panel of architects, to decide if they are in line with the guidelines.